drobilla/clant/README.md

     clant

 Clant will assume that a build exists in the `build` subdirectory, and look for `compile_commands.json` there.
-To use a different build directory, use the `--build-dir` option:
+To use a different build directory, pass it as a parameter:

-    clant --build-dir release
+    clant release

 By default, the number of threads supported by the CPU will be used.
-To use a different number of threads, use the `-j` or `--jobs` option:
+To use a different number of threads, use the `-j` option:

     clant -j 4